 Posted by Lori A. Molloy, Esq. on December 28, 2018

-Good news for Pro Bono volunteers, who will soon be able to earn some CLE credits while doing good work.
-NPLS has applied to be an Accredited Provider for the Supreme Court of Pennsylvania’s Pro Bono Pilot Project.
-The program is scheduled to begin January 1, 2019.
+Good news for Pro Bono volunteers, who can now earn some CLE credits while doing good work.
+NPLS has become an Accredited Provider for the Supreme Court of Pennsylvania’s new Pro Bono Pilot Project.
+The program officially began January 1, 2019.
 Volunteer attorneys who handle pro bono cases through NPLS’ project can be eligible for 1 CLE credit for every five hours of pro bono work performed.

 The Low-Income Home Energy Assistance Program, also known as LIHEAP, is now open for applications.
 LIHEAP helps families living on low incomes pay their heating bills in the form of a cash grant.
 Crisis grants also are for households in immediate danger of being without heat.
 With cash grants, a one-time payment is sent directly to the utility company/fuel provider, and will be credited on your bill.